Heartless-Caesar/Task-List-Back-End/README.md

 # Task-List-Back-End

 This is the back-end of my task list project.
-It involves basic CRUD and ,in a near future, search queries.
+It involves basic CRUD and , in a near future, search queries.

 ## Basic functionalities